tellurianinteractive/Tellurian.Trains.TimetablePlanningApp/CONTRIBUTING.md

 # Contributing Guidelines

 **Welcome to contribute to the development and documentation of the **Timetable Planning App** web application.**
+> NOTE: This is a very early stage in the development.
+Details will be added here as development progress.

 This page describes the ways you can contribute.
 In general, contribution requires you to have a [GitHub account](https://github.com/).